A Cruel Angel's Thesis: Remixes and other versions

 In 2005, a new version of the song, again with Takahashi on vocals and forty-seven seconds longer than the original, was recorded for the tenth anniversary of the series.
 The new version, named "10th Anniversary Edition", was included as the twelfth track in Neon Genesis Evangelion Decade.
-Michio Nakagoe was the sound and mixing engineer, while the musicians were Mineaki Matsumoto on piano, Tatsu Kase on double bass, Yuichi Tokashiki on drums, Masanobu Fukuhara on electric guitar, Eric Miyagi and Koji Nishimura on trumpet, Eijiro Nakagawa on trombone, Osamu Koike on alto saxophone, Hiroshi Yaginuma on tenor saxophone, and Atsushi Kurokatsuno on bass saxophone.
 In 2009, Takahashi recorded new versions of "Zankoku na tenshi no these" and "Fly Me to the Moon", which were included in a single released on May 13.
 The songs were produced in conjunction with the presentation of a pachinko series on Evangelion named CR Shinseiki Evangelion: Saigo no shisha (ＣＲ新世紀エヴァンゲリオン ～最後のシ者～); a cover designed by Takeshi Honda was used for the album.
 The 2009 version was included in Takahashi's 20th century Boys & Girls collection, released on June 23 of the following year, and, ten years later, in the mini-album Evangelion Extreme, which was released by King Amusement Creative and includes the tracks used in the pachislots dedicated to the series.

 In 2015, Takahashi recorded a new version of the composition named "2015 Version" in a single live session with acoustic guitar accompaniment for her thirteenth studio album 20th century Boys & Girls II, which was released on April 22, 2015, by King Records.
 Two years later, a new arrangement titled "2017 Version" was included in the anthology Yoko Sings Forever (March 22, 2017); the recording was done live with piano by Marashii and organ by Satoshi Takebe.
 At first, a single titled "Zankoku na tenshi no these ~ Tamashii no rufuran" was planned but not included in the final version.
 In July 2019, "Zankoku na tenshi no these" was also used in the strategy video game The Battle Cats; Takahashi sang only the word nya (にゃ), a Japanese onomatopoeia of meow.
 The version was later uploaded to Oricon and MaiDiGiTV YouTube channels, and both videos gained more than one million views.
 In the same year, Eitetsu Hayashi produced a new arrangement of "The Cruel Angel's Thesis" stylistically close to Japanese traditional music and mainly made with taiko instruments; it was premiered on King Amusement Creative's official YouTube channel as "Zankoku na tenshi no these: Matsuri Spirit" and was fully released on July 24 of the same year.